Cilindir/cilindir-landing-page/content/applications/zoos-and-aquariums.md

     - title: "Interactive AI Wildlife"
       imageSrc: "/images/stock/goat.png"
       imageAlt: "Interactive AI Wildlife"
       description: "Visitors can engage directly with AI animals, observing their behaviors and interacting with them up close in a mutually safe virtual environment.
-Optionally, animals can communicate, sharing insights about their species and ecosystems, fostering empathy and a deeper understanding of wildlife.
-AI wildlife can appear as stylized cartoon characters in a computationally realistic simulation."
+Optionally, the animals can speak, sharing insights about their species and ecosystems, fostering empathy and deepening understanding.
+AI wildlife can appear as stylized cartoon characters or as computationally realistic simulations."

 stats:
   - value: "60%"